FAQs Polyurethane & Mudjacking

 Our concrete repair plan includes the controlled lift of individual slabs of concrete.
 We achieve a precise result by applying expansive polymer foam just beneath the surface of the slab.
 This process eliminates the failing condition as well as seals and stabilizes all defective joints and sources of water penetration from further erosion.
 The variety of soils and substrates across the Front Range are often the root of the problem.
 Liftech’s concrete repair system treats the soils and addresses the water and erosion issues.
 The average life cycle of concrete is extended at a fraction of the cost of replacement.

 Until recently, mudjacking has been the method more commonly used for lifting fallen concrete, and is still a widely acceptable form of restoration.
 Mudjacking and polyurethane achieve similar results, however, the process by which those results are achieved and the extended performance of the two products are completely different.

-- IT LASTS A LIFETIME!
+- LONG LASTING!
 Polyurethane cures as a solid, impermeable structure which adheres to the concrete and is not susceptible to fracture or failure.

 - SOIL STABILIZATION!
 Polyurethane is injected as a liquid and reacts within the loosely, uncompacted soils to solidify and stabilize those soils.

 - LESS INVASIVE!
 Liftech uses controlled injections in penny-size holes to raise your concrete quickly and effectively.

 - DEFEND AGAINST MOTHER NATURE SAFELY!
 Our environmentally friendly solution creates a barrier to moisture, chemicals, insects, rodents and erosion.

 What is MudJacking?